PHARMACOTHERAPY PRINCIPLES AND PRACTICE CARE PLANS & CASES

 In addition to the increasing number of adolescents engaging in unsafe sexual practices is a high incidence of men who have sex with men (MSM) and women who have sex with women (WSW).
 Many MSM do not disclose their HIV status.
 This “don’t ask, don’t tell” practice has been linked to an upsurge in newly diagnosed HIV infections and STIs among previously noninfected people.5 Although limited data are available with regard to STIs in WSW, risk of transmission probably varies by the specific STI and sexual techniques.
 Sharing penetrative items or employing practices involving digital vaginal or digital anal contact most likely represent common modes of transmission.
 This possibility is supported by reports of metronidazole-resistant trichomoniasis and genotype-specific HIV transmitted sexually between women who reported such behaviors and an increased prevalence of bacterial vaginosis (BV) among monogamous WSW.6

-Sexual abuse in adolescents and children is becoming prevalent in the United States.
-Any child or adolescent with a STI should be evaluated for sexual abuse.7 In cases of abusive contact, commonly ...
+Sexual abuse in adolescents and children is becoming prevalent in the ...